 Sec.
 3506.05.
-(A) As used in this section: 106 (1) "Electronic pollbook" means an electronic list of 107 registered voters for a particular precinct or polling location 108 that may be transported to a polling location.
-109 (2) Except when used as part of the phrase "tabulating 110 equipment" or "automatic tabulating equipment," "equipment" 111 means a voting machine, marking device, automatic tabulating 112 equipment, software, or an electronic pollbook, or a voter 113 registration system.
-114 (3) "Vendor" means the person that owns, manufactures, 115 distributes, or has the legal right to control the use of 116 equipment, or the person's agent.
-117 (B) No voting machine, marking device, automatic 118 tabulating equipment, or software for the purpose of casting or 119 tabulating votes or for communications among systems involved in- 120 the tabulation, storage, or casting of votes, and no electronic 121 pollbook, Except as otherwise provided in division (B) of 122 section 3505.16 of the Revised Code, none of the following shall 123 be purchased, leased, put in use, or continued to be used, 124 except for experimental use as provided in division (B) of 125 section 3506.04 of the Revised Code, unless it, a manual of 126 procedures governing its use, and training materials, service, 127 and other support arrangements have been certified by the 128 secretary of state and unless the any board of elections of each 129 county where that will use the equipment will be used has 130 assured that a demonstration of the use of the equipment has 131 been made available to all interested electors of the county: 132 (1) A voting machine; 133 (2) A marking device; 134
+(A) As used in this section: 106

+(1) "Electronic pollbook" means an electronic list ofregistered voters for a particular precinct or polling location108 that may be transported to a polling location.

+(2) Except when used as part of the phrase "tabulating equipment" or "automatic tabulating equipment," "equipment" means a voting machine, marking device, automatic tabulating equipment, software, or an electronic pollbook, or a voter 113 registration system.

+(3) "Vendor" means the person that owns, manufactures, distributes, or has the legal right to control the use of equipment, or the person's agent.

+(B) No voting machine, marking device, automatic-118 tabulating equipment, or software for the purpose of casting or 119 tabulating votes or for communications among systems involved in 120 the tabulation, storage, or casting of votes, and no electronic 121 pollbook, Except as otherwise provided in division (B) of 122 section 3505.16 of the Revised Code, none of the following shall 123 be purchased, leased, put in use, or continued to be used, 124 except for experimental use as provided in division (B) of 125 section 3506.04 of the Revised Code, unless it, a manual of 126 procedures governing its use, and training materials, service, 127 and other support arrangements have been certified by the 128 secretary of state and unless the any board of elections of each 129 county where that will use the equipment will be used has 130 assured that a demonstration of the use of the equipment has 131 been made available to all interested electors of the county: 132

+(1) A voting machine;

-(3) Automatic tabulating equipment; 135 (4) Software used for the purpose of casting or tabulating 136 votes or for communication among systems involved in the 137 tabulation, storage, or casting of votes; 138 (5) An electronic pollbook; 139 (6) A voter registration system.
-The 140 (C)(1) The secretary of state shall appoint a board of 141 voting machine systems examiners to examine and approve 142 equipment and its related manuals and support arrangements.
-The 143 (2)(a) The board shall consist of four voting members, who 144 shall be appointed as follows: 145 $\frac{(1)-(i)}{(i)}$ Two members appointed by the secretary of state-; 146 $\frac{(2)-(ii)}{(ii)}$ One member appointed by either the speaker of the 147 house of representatives or the minority leader of the house of 148 representatives, whichever is a member of the opposite political 149 party from the one to which the secretary of state belongs-: 150 $\frac{(3)}{(iii)}$ One member appointed by either the president of 151 the senate or the minority leader of the senate, whichever is a 152 member of the opposite political party from the one to which the 153 secretary of state belongs.
+(2) A marking device;134(3) Automatic tabulating equipment;135 tabulation, storage, or casting of votes; 138 (5) An electronic pollbook; 139 (6) A voter registration system.
+The 140 (C)(1) The secretary of state shall appoint a board of 141 voting machine equipment examiners to examine and approve 142 equipment and its related manuals and support arrangements.
+The- 143 (2)(a) The board shall consist of four voting members, who 144 shall be appointed as follows: 145 (1) Two members appointed by the secretary of state-; 146 $\frac{(2)}{(1)}$ One member appointed by either the speaker of the 147 house of representatives or the minority leader of the house of 148 representatives, whichever is a member of the opposite political 149 party from the one to which the secretary of state belongs $ here{\cdot;}$ 150 (3) (iii) One member appointed by either the president of 151 the senate or the minority leader of the senate, whichever is a 152 member of the opposite political party from the one to which the 153 secretary of state belongs.
 154 (b) The secretary of state also shall appoint a 155 cybersecurity expert, who shall serve as a nonvoting member of 156 the board.
-157 (3) In all cases of a tie vote or a disagreement in the 158 board, if no decision can be arrived at, the board shall submit 159 the matter in controversy to the secretary of state, who shall 160 summarily decide the question, and the secretary of state's 161 vendor.
+157 (3) In all cases of a tie vote or a disagreement in the 158 board, if no decision can be arrived at, the board shall submit 159 the matter in controversy to the secretary of state, who shall 160 summarily decide the question, and the secretary of state's 161 decision shall be final.
+Each member of the board shall be a 162 competent and experienced election officer or a person who is 163 knowledgeable about the operation of voting equipment and shall 164 serve during the secretary of state's term.
+Any vacancy on the 165 board shall be filled in the same manner as the original166appointment.
+The secretary of state shall provide staffing167assistance to the board, at the board's request.168